Highlights

 Trimming

-The growth that appears below the tie on the trunk/stem will need to be pinched off with your fingers to maintain the decorative effect/design.
-By the second growing season, buds on the trunk/stem will be less frequent.
+The growth that appears below the cable tie on the trunk/stem will need to be pinched off with your fingers to maintain the decorative effect/design.

 If you don’t promptly pinch off the new growth and it is allowed to grow longer, you may not be able to pinch it off with your fingers, and you may need to cut it off with secateurs/scissors, which will not leave the best effect.

-Trim the growth of the crown at least twice during the first growing season.
-Trimming up to four times during the year will encourage a more dense topiary effect.
+- Trimming up to four times during the year will encourage a more dense topiary effect.

-After trimming its recommended to give the tips of the Willow Twist leaves a quick spray with fungicide to keep disease at bay.
+- After trimming, its recommended to give the tips of the Willow Twist leaves a quick spray with fungicide to keep disease at bay.
 More details below.

-Pests & Dieseases
+Pests & Diseases

 Willow is generally very resistant to pests and diseases.
 However, all plants have pests and diseases to be aware of: